ppy/osu-wiki/news/2020-05-08-mappers-report-april.md

 - **osu!catch:** [Dako](https://osu.ppy.sh/users/11081858)
 - **osu!mania:** [Sun](https://osu.ppy.sh/users/4115819)

-Ever been interested in getting a Beatmap Nominator and deciding what maps get ranked next?
-Or you just want to help new mappers to get their beatmaps ranked?
-Then head right over to the [Beatmap Nominator website](https://bn.mappersguild.com/) and apply today!
+Interested in becoming a Beatmap Nominator and deciding what maps reach ranked?
+Want to help new mappers to get their beatmaps ranked?
+Head to the [Beatmap Nominator website](https://bn.mappersguild.com/) and apply today!

 ### BN Resignations